pierrick-jeanjean/personal-blog/_posts/recipes-serie/09-september-sides/2024-09-01-courgette-noodles.markdown

 ### Ingredients (for 3 persons):
 - 3 medium-sized courgettes
-- 3 tablespoons olive oil
+- 45ml of olive oil
 - 3 cloves of minced garlic
-- 1 tablespoon of lemon juice
+- 15ml of lemon juice

 ### Instructions: